Privacy Notice and Cookies

 Privacy Notice of Barnes Roffe LLP

-A new data privacy law is being introduced this month in the UK.
-As a result, we are publishing a formal Privacy Notice to explain how we use and protect your personal information at Barnes Roffe, in accordance with the provisions of all relevant data protection legislation, including the new General Data Protection Regulation (GDPR).
+Following new data privacy law introduced in the UK in May 2018, we have published a formal Privacy Notice to explain how we use and protect your personal information at Barnes Roffe, in accordance with the provisions of all relevant data protection legislation, including the new General Data Protection Regulation (GDPR).

 Barnes Roffe takes the protection of your privacy very seriously.
 We will only use your personal information to deliver the services you have requested from us, and to meet our legal responsibilities.